-At seeding, the stubble of unharvested crops can be a problem due to the long vines leading to soil build-up under the seeder.
+At seeding, the stubble of unharvested crops can be a problem because the long vines build up under the seeder.
 This stubble may have to be harrowed or disced ahead of seeding to reduce this problem.

 2.3.5 Soil moisture reserves